An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Triviality In The Case of Finite-Dimensional Representations

-is bounded, and that every element of $\Gamma$ has finite order.
-Also, the usual tricks imply that we may assume that $V$ is a Hilbert space and $\Gamma$ acts by unitaries.
-Let $M$ be greater than $|\Lambda|$ for any finite subgroup of $\Gamma.$ Choose $\varepsilon>0$ so that if $U$ is a unitary on a Hilbert space and
+is bounded and that every element of $\Gamma$ has finite order.
+As in Proposition \ref{P:Zcase} we may assume that $V$ is a Hilbert space and $\Gamma$ acts by unitaries.
+Let $M$ be greater than $|\Lambda|$ for any finite subgroup of $\Gamma.$ Choose $\varepsilon>0$ such that if $U$ is a unitary on a Hilbert space and